UMFcourses/UMFcourses.github.io/_pages/Photosynthesis_course.md

 # Overview

-Umeå Marine Sciences Centre (also called UMF) offers a one-week international advanced course which will focus marine and aquatic photosynthesis, with a focus on examples from the Arctic, sub-Arctic and extreme environments.
+Umeå Marine Sciences Centre (also called UMF) offers a one-week international advanced course on marine and aquatic photosynthesis, with a focus on examples from the Arctic, sub-Arctic and extreme environments.
 This advanced course will review algal and aquatic macrophyte photosynthesis basics, plus measurement and data analysis of photosynthetic flux, FRRF and PAM fluorometry.
 This advanced course is suitable for postgraduate students, postdoctoral scholars and career professionals seeking to strengthen their knowledge and skills in marine and aquatic photosynthesis research.

 # Why come to Umeå Marine Sciences Centre?